Understanding `Go Mod Init`

 Tidy Command

-The go mod tidy command is a useful tool provided by Go Modules to ensure that your project’s go.mod file and its dependencies are in sync and properly managed.
-It helps clean up the go.mod file by adding missing or removing unused dependencies, ensuring that the module’s requirements are accurate and up to date.
+The ‘go mod tidy’ command is a handy utility offered by Go Modules that keeps your project’s ‘go.mod’ file and its dependencies in sync and appropriately handled.
+It cleans up the ‘go.mod’ file by adding or deleting missing or unneeded dependencies, ensuring that the module’s needs are correct and up to date.

 Here’s how the go mod tidy command works and why you should use it: